 Just imagine for the actual evolution of life, if after a septillion-trillion years, a single protein molecule formed in nature, and then nature, being its brutal self, simply destroyed it.
+For example, as NASA's senior astrobiologist Mary Voytez admitted in answering our question, if water was around, being the universal solvent, the water would dissolve the protein!
 What a waste of time!

 Let's have one billion people run the KGOV Evolve program in parallel (averaging 100,000 trials/second), then it will only take about 1,950,756,580,000,000 years = 1.95 quadrillion years, still far longer than the entire supposed age of the universe, and you'd still only have a 26-letter alphabet, which is nothing as compared to the complexity of a simple protein!

 So, here is the sentence that most evolutionists we debate refuse to acknowledge: Natural selection cannot work until it has something to select!
 Thus the probability is wildly unachievable in our universe for random chemical reactions to produce the first life, or for mutation to produce a brand new protein.

 Your PC can help us demonstrate the significance of probability regarding evolution.
 Download Evolve.exe and make a few billion attempts at getting the alphabet in order, by random chance.
 In the 1990s, we awarded $500 to the first person who got 14 letters in their correct positions, and in 2010 we awarded $1,500 to the first person who got 15 letters correct, and now click on this link to see the current $2,000 prize offer...